astronomer/docs/astro/env-vars-astro.md

 3. Click **Edit Variables**.

 4. Enter an environment variable key and value.
 For sensitive credentials that should be treated with an additional layer of security, select the **Secret** checkbox.
-This permanently hides the variable's value from all users in your Workspace.
+This will permanently hide the variable's value from all users in your Workspace.

-5. Click **Add**.

-6. Click **Save Variables** to save your changes.
+5. Click **Update Environment Variables** to save your changes.
 Your Airflow scheduler, webserver, and workers restart.
 After saving, it can take up to two minutes for new variables to be applied to your Deployment.

 ### Edit or delete existing values